Private limited company: Sweden

+As part of the European Union Swedish companies can obtain an EU VAT registration number for cross-border trade within the EU, can be searched by both VIES and BRIS.

 Switzerland

 The Swiss Code of Obligations provides for different kinds of companies with limited liability, the two most commonly used are:

 Swiss Limited Liability Company:Unofficial translation of term pursuant to: Swiss Code of Obligations, Volume II, Company Law, Articles 552 – 964, English Translation of the Official Text, Swiss-American Chamber of Commerce, Zurich 1992 The terms for this kind of company used in the three official languages of the Swiss Confederation are as follows: In German Gesellschaft mit beschränkter Haftung (abbreviation: GmbH), in French Société à responsabilité limitée (abbreviation: S.à r.l. or SARL) and in Italian Società a Garanzia Limitata (abbreviation: SaGL).
 A Swiss LLC is similar to an LLC with respect to various matters, including the following: Members may also be natural persons, corporations, partnerships or other LLCs, the liability of a member of a Swiss LLC to pay for the LLC's obligations is limited to its capital contribution, a Swiss LLC may be either member-managed or manager-managed, and, unless otherwise provided for in the operating agreement, the members’ right to control or manage a Swiss LLC is proportionate to their individual membership interest.
 The membership interests in a Swiss LLC have to be registered and, thus, they may only be issued in the name of a member but not to the bearer.